adriano-fonseca/adriano-fonseca.github.io/_posts/2017-02-10-Generating-token-docker-machine-aws-do.md

 date: 2017-02-10 10:00:00
 ---

-In these videos I show how can you generate the credentials to use Docker Machine to provision virtual hosts in the Amazon and Digital Ocean Cloud Providers.
+In these videos I show how can you generate the credentials to use Docker Machine to provision virtual hosts on providers Amazon and Digital Ocean.

 ## Amazon Web Service (AWS)